spartas/docker_selenium_example/README.md

  * [Docker]

 ## Changelog
+ * 20191216 - Use a "distroless" image.
+No longer alpine-based, and not dependent on Chrome.
+Fix example test once again.
  * 20191104 - Update alpine to v3.10.3; Fix example test; diff test output
  * 20190822 - Update alpine to v3.10.2
  * 20190717 - Update alpine to v3.10.1; Support `make shell`; improve tests